ReshiAdavan/ReshiAdavan/README.md

 - 🔭 Worked for **UW Orbital** and **Waterloo Formula Electric** design teams

 - 🌱 Exploring machine learning and distributed systems.
-Curious about compilers, graphics, and mobile dev.
+Curious about computer graphics and mobile development.

 - 🎯 Avid competitive sports soccer/basketball player and boxer.
 Interested in cars, reading self-development books, and hiking.